 • Enzyme replacement therapy:

-• Administration of the missing lysosomal enzymes by injections or other methods.
+• Administration of the missing lysosomal enzymes by injection or other methods.

 • Cell therapy: